 - make promises to vendors unless with prior approval from the Board,

 - solicit or receive, any gift, gratuity, favor, entertainment, loan, or any other thing of value for themselves or their relatives from a person or company who is seeking a business or financial relationship with the Association,

 - seek preferential treatment for themselves or their relatives,

-- The president of the board shall serve as liaison between the board and management and provide direction on day to day matters.
+- The President shall serve as liaison between the Board and management and provide direction on day to day matters.